 (a) Beneficial habitat standards shall be maintained on the site for the duration of operation, until the site is decommissioned.

 6. Setbacks.
-Setbacks shall be measured to the nearest security fence surrounding the Solar Energy System , excluding screening or berm.
+Setbacks shall be measured to the nearest security fence surrounding the Solar Energy System excluding screening or berm.

-a) Large Solar Energy Systems must meet the minimum building setback for the zoning district and be located a minimum of two hundred (200) feet from a residential dwelling unit not located on the property..
+a) Large Solar Energy Systems must meet the minimum building setback for the zoning district and be located a minimum of two hundred (200) feet from a residential dwelling unit not located on the property.

 b) Large Solar Energy Systems must meet a minimum setback of 100 feet from Drainage Systems.
 Tile line setback distance is measured from the center line of the tile.
 Open ditch setback distance is measured from the top of the ditch bank.
 The location of the tile must be verified.